 Web3 Internship 101: A Guide to Launching Your Crypto Career

 Your complete guide to finding and landing a Web3 internship.
-Learn where to look, what skills you need, and how to build a portfolio that will get you noticed by top crypto companies.
+Learn where to look, what skills you need, and how to build a portfolio that will get you.

 For students and recent graduates, the Web3 industry represents one of the most exciting and fast-paced career frontiers.
 An internship at a crypto startup, a Layer 2 protocol, or a DAO is not just a line on a resume; it's a deep-immersion experience that can supercharge your learning and launch your career in the decentralized economy.